Capitolias: History

 The town is one of the ten cities of the Decapolis listed by Pliny the Elder.
 There are many primary sources, including Pliny the Elder that list different variations of the cities of the Decapolis.

 Capitolias was founded as a planned Roman city, perhaps for military purposes, under Nerva or Trajan in 97 or 98 CE.
 This date comes from the coins that were minted within the city.
 Inscriptions show that local citizens served in the Roman army.
 It was surrounded by a wall built in the 2nd century and had an area of 12.5 hectares according to one source, 20 acres according to another.

 The city was named after Jupiter Capitolinus.
 Evidence shows that the site was extensively settled and grew in importance during the Roman and Byzantine eras.
 Capitolias also had some importance in the early Islamic (Umayyad) period.

 In the rearrangement associated with the creation of the Roman province of Arabia in 106, Capitolias became part of the province of Palaestina Secunda, whose capital was Scythopolis.
 It is mentioned by many geographers, including Hierocles and George of Cyprus in the 6th and 7th centuries.

+Hassan ibn Thabit, a 7th-century Arab poet and companion of Muhammad, mentions high-quality wine from Beit Ras, indicating that it was transported by Bedouins to Arabia and was well-known in Medina during this period.

 Yaqut al-Hamawi (1179–1229) noted about Beit Ras: "A village of Jerusalem, or, it is said, belonging to the Jordan Province, There are quantities of vines here, from which the celebrated wine is made."